 (3) These examples are intended to be illustrative only and do not limit the scope of any section of the Revised Code or of this or any other rule or regulation.

 (B) Offers made through any audio or audiovisual medium including advertisements via radio, television, or an online or digital medium, must be preceded or immediately followed by a conspicuously clear oral or written statement of any material exclusions, reservations, limitations, modifications, or conditions.
 Oral disclosures in audio or audiovisual advertisements must be spoken with sufficient deliberateness, clarity, and volume so as to afford a consumer a reasonable opportunity to hear and understand them.
 Written disclosures in audiovisual advertisements should appear in a form and for a duration sufficient to afford a consumer a reasonable opportunity to read and understand them.

 (C) A statement of exclusions, reservations, limitations, modifications, or conditions which appears in a footnote to an advertisement to which reference is made in the advertisement by an asterisk or other symbol placed next to the offer being limited is not in close proximity to the words stating the offer.

-(D) It is a deceptive act or practice in connection with an offer made on the internet, to make any offer without stating clearly and conspicuously, in close proximity to the words stating the offer, any material exclusions, reservations, limitations, modifications, or conditions.
+(D) It is a deceptive act or practice in connection with an offer made through any online or digital medium, to make any offer without stating clearly and conspicuously, in close proximity to the words stating the offer, any material exclusions, reservations, limitations, modifications, or conditions.
 Disclosures should be as near to, and if possible on the same screen, as the triggering offer.
 If scrolling or a hyperlink is necessary to view the disclosure, the advertisement should guide consumers with obvious terms or instructions to scroll down or click on the hyperlink.
 Hyperlinked disclosures should lead directly to the disclosed information and not require scrolling or clicking on any additional hyperlinks.